SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 This target is interpreted to cover research about inclusive and sustainable industrialization and the share of industry in both economic growth and employment.

 The term industry is inherently ambiguous.
 In general usage, it refers to a specific sector of economic activity, such as agriculture, manufacturing or services.
 In economics, however, the term is understood more narrowly, typically referring to manufacturing activities.
 Also, the indicators for this target focus on the manufacturing sector <a href="#f1">(UN DESA 2025)</a>.
-We understand the concept of industry more broadly than manufacturing, as the target itself uses both the terms industrialization and industry, which we interpreted as referring to larger phenomenon, industrial development, even though manufacturing often has the key role in it.
+We interpret the concept of industry more broadly than manufacturing, as the target itself uses both the terms industrialization and industry, which we interpret as referring to the broader phenomenon of industrial development, even though manufacturing often has the key role in it.
 This broader viewpoint is seen in many documents by United Nations organizations, such as the Lima Declaration: Towards Inclusive and Sustainable Industrial Development <a href="#f9">(United Nations Industrial Development Organization 2013)</a>.

 We also interpret that the underlying idea behind the target is inclusive and sustainable industrial development (ISID).
-ISID is concept developed by UNIDO and is defined to mean "Long-term industrialization that drives development along three aspects: creating shared prosperity by offering equal opportunities and equitable distribution of benefits to all; advancing economic competitiveness; and safeguarding the environment by decoupling the prosperity generated by industrial activities from excessive natural resource use and negative environmental impacts" <a href="#10">(United Nations Industrial Development Organization 2021, xvii)</a>.
+ISID is a concept developed by UNIDO and is defined to mean "Long-term industrialization that drives development along three aspects: creating shared prosperity by offering equal opportunities and equitable distribution of benefits to all; advancing economic competitiveness; and safeguarding the environment by decoupling the prosperity generated by industrial activities from excessive natural resource use and negative environmental impacts" <a href="#10">(United Nations Industrial Development Organization 2021, xvii)</a>.

 This query consists of two phrases.